 The foxes, of course, are the financial wizards whose leadership almost entirely wiped out the capital of the banking system.

 The old system relied on trusting people who lied and cheated.
 They are still running the show.
 They will lie and cheat again.
 We will be called upon to pay the bill, again.

 We need a new financial system.
 We need limited-purpose banking.
 It should be transparent, trustworthy and unsinkable.
 The key is to limit banks to their legitimate purpose.
-Not gambling, but financial intermediation, connecting savers to investors and lenders to borrowers.

 Is this possible?
 Yes, it already exists in the only part of old system still above water – the mutual fund industry.
 Mutual fund companies like Fidelity, Vanguard, and TIAA-CREF stuck to their knitting.
 They didn’t leverage themselves 30-to-1 and promise things they could never deliver.
 These companies didn’t gamble with their own fortunes or the nation’s future.
 Instead, they bought mortgages, stock, real estate, and other securities.
 They packaged these assets in mutual funds.
 And they sold the mutual funds to the public.

 The public, not the mutual fund companies, held the securities and took the risk.
 In so doing, the fund companies ensured their solvency and prevented runs on their funds.
 They avoided the double jeopardy of conventional banking--- financial shipwrecks that drown both the ships and the public.

 The one revealing exception was money market funds.
 There the mutual fund companies promised something they couldn’t deliver – that their money market funds would never lose money.